Volhynia (film): Plot

 In the meantime, the local Ukrainian population, the former Ukrainian policeman and his friends join the UPA in the forest.
 They gather and call to eradicate the lands from Poles.
-There are two ceremonies from the Ukrainian Orthodox priests shown: the first one preaching about loving neighbours and the second one calling to kill all Poles to achieve pure Ukrainian lands at last.

 Soon, the first survivors of the pogroms arrive to the village and tell the story of Ukrainian neighbours killing Poles and everybody who protested against the killings.
 The local Ukrainian village administrator arrives at Zosia's home to ensure her that she and her children can stay at home, as they would not be harmed by their Ukrainian neighbours.
 Also, other Polish people are reassured about their safety.
 However, those are only deception tactics to allow Ukrainians to kill as many Poles as possible.

+When two members of the Home Army arrive at the meeting, as agreed without weapons, they get surrounded by the UPA soldiers, captured, and then dismembered by horses.
+The men from the UPA then hunt for the rest of the Home Army group.
+They find only Zosia's friend, who has escaped and is hiding in a church that is full of Poles.
+During the ceremony, the Ukrainians enter the church, killing everyone in the way, but Zosia's friend.
+She runs to the church's tower and somehow survives the attack.

+Meanwhile, there are two opposite sermons shown of Ukrainian Orthodox priests: the older one preaches about loving neighbours and all nations having a right to live in peace, while the younger one uses the Parable of the Tares to encourage parishioners in killing Poles to achieve pure Ukrainian lands at last.

 The killings in the village begin at night.
 Zosia escapes with her child, but as she runs away, she sees Poles being tortured, including pregnant women being stabbed in womb, people getting disemboweled and getting their eyes gouged out.
 Zosia's stepson is murdered during this massacre.
 Her stepdaughter, however, is rescued by a Ukrainian peasant.
 On their way to escape from certain death, Zosia and her child arrive to Petro's previous house, where they get rescued by Petro's mother.